Aryasarkar008/Threads_App/README.md

-# Threads Clone
+# Threads App

-This is a full stack Threads clone made with Mongo DB, Express Js, React Js & Node Js (MERN).
+This is a full stack Threads app made with Mongo DB, Express Js, React Js & Node Js (MERN).